Cochin Harbour Terminus: Ernakulam Junction - Cochin Harbour Terminus DEMU

 In 2018, a DEMU service to Ernakulam Junction (ERS) was announced to start from 26 September 2018 for one month on experimental basis.
 It was scheduled to have a morning and evening service.
 The only halt en-route was at Mattancheri Halt (MTNC) on both direction.
 Running time was reduced by 5 minutes from October 1, 2018.
-The service is now discontinued due to poor patronage.
+The service is now discontinued after running only 8 days due to objections from some local residents about the Vathuruthy Railway level crossing.

 Event Hosting

 In October 2019, Cochin Harbour Terminus was leased out to host a private event.

 Film Shooting

 Due to lack of regular traffic and availability of open space, Cochin Harbour Terminus is a popular movie shooting location for Malayalam movies.
 Mikhael, Irupathiyonnam Nootandu, and Brother's day are a few examples of movies shot at Cochin Harbour Terminus.

 Arrival of tourist trains

 In December 2019, the ultra luxury train Deccan Odyssey arrived at Cochin Harbour Terminus during its Kerala Itinerary.
 In November 2022, another luxury train The Golden Chariot carrying 25 tourists reaches the station.